 GST composition scheme is a relief mechanism for all small taxpayers having a turnover of Rs 1.5 crore.
-Small taxpayer also pays GST at a lower and fixed composition tax rate on their turnover.
+The small taxpayer also pays GST at a lower and fixed composition tax rate on their turnover.
 Today, in this article we will detail you about the GST Composition scheme.
 But, before that, we need to clarify what do we mean by GST Composition Scheme?

 Eligibility Criteria for GST Composition Scheme